12 Days of Xmas

 X — drop ball

-Try to clear all boards in under 35 balls to unlock a new mode (Mouse required):
+Clear all boards using 35 balls or fewer to unlock a new mode.

 WIDGET ADDRESS